 So, before you reach for that AC remote control, consider some of these smart tech tips to optimize energy usage during a heat wave so you can stay cool, reduce energy demands on the grid, and spend less on your energy bill.

-Best Ways To Save Energy in a Heatwave
+Best Ways To Save Energy at Home in a Heat wave

 Consider LED lighting